Corps of Engineers inspects project sites after Hurricane Francine

 |0

-This work, Corps of Engineers inspects project sites after Hurricane Francine [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Corps of Engineers inspects project sites after Hurricane Francine, by Ryan Labadens, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.